-There is no clear and consistent evidence for an effect on cholesterol lowering by statins for any of the polymorphisms.
+For none of the polymorphisms is there clear and consistent evidence of a clinically relevant effect on cholesterol lowering by statins.

-There is currently no standard notation of wild-type and variant SLCO1B1 alleles, with the exception of the standard annotation 1 for a wildtype allele.
+There is currently no standard notation of wild-type and variant SLCO1B1 alleles, with the exception of the standard annotation \1 for a wildtype allele.
 Table 1 shows an overview of the notations used and characteristics of the 3 most important polymorphisms.